emanuelefirmani/get-git-english/docs/internal.rst

 2. **The project is indivisible**: git always works with the whole source code of the project and not on single directories or files;
    between committing in the main directory or in a sub-directory.
-The concept ``checkout`` of a single file or directory doesn't exist.
-Git assumes the project as the indivisible unit of work.
+The concept ``checkout`` of a single file or directory doesn't exist. git assumes the project as the indivisible unit of work.
 3. **git doesn't memorize files' changes**: git always saves files in full.
 If you modify a single character of a 2 mega file, git memorizes